D50000/React.js-Application/README.md

 ```

-## 4. Loadinf CSS into React Application
+## 4. Loading CSS into React Application
  1. Import at **individual components**.
  2. Load at index.js or index.html.